Common Challenges in API Integration and How to Overcome Them

 How to Overcome It:

-- Optimize API Calls: Minimize the amount of data requested and avoid redundant calls.
+- Optimize API calls: Minimize the number of requests and prioritize essential data.

-- Use Asynchronous Requests: Implement asynchronous programming to prevent your application from freezing while waiting for API responses.
+- Implement asynchronous processing: Use asynchronous calls to prevent your application from being blocked by slow API responses.

 Conclusion